Home >> Meditation >> Basic Procedures for Alternate Nostril Breathing

 Left | Right

-This variation requires the least manipulation of the nostrils and can be good for those just starting out.
+This variation requires the least manipulation of the nostrils and can be good for those just beginning.

 MORNING